Button AddOn

 Prerequisites

-1. Log into the Developer Console and navigate to your application
+1. Log in to the Developer Console and navigate to your application.

-2. Create a new Custom AddOn and select "Button" as the type
+2. Create a new Custom AddOn and select Button as the type.

-4. Choose your implementation method (Content Dialog or External iframe)
+4. Choose your implementation method (Content Dialog or External iframe).

-5. Save the addon configuration
+5. Save the addon configuration.

-Important: The handle you create in the Developer Console must match exactly with the addon ID you reference in your code's beeConfig.
+Important: The handle you create in the Developer Console must match the addon ID you reference in your code's beeConfig.
 This handle serves as the unique identifier that connects your code implementation to the addon configuration in the console.

 Content Object Schema